MewsSystems/mews-flutter/.github/PULL_REQUEST_TEMPLATE.md

 #### Check during review

-- Verify against YouTrack issue.
+- Verify against Jira issue.
 - Is the PR over 300 additions?
 Consider rejecting it with advice to split it.
 Is it over 500 additions?
 It should definitely be rejected.
 - Unused code removed.
 - Build passing.